aerostack2/aerostack2.github.io/docs/_02_examples/dji/index.rst

    :scale: 25
    :class: with-shadow

-We are going to use `Aerostack2 DJI Project <https://github.com/aerostack2/project_dji_matrice.git>`_ for running the examples.
-Install it by the following command:
+Every project is installed by the following command:

 .. code-block:: bash

-    as2 project -n dji_matrice
+    as2 project -n project_name

 This will clone the project in the directory ``$AEROSTACK2_PATH/projects/``.
 Reopen the terminal to upload the new project: